 Should you shave your Cavalier for the summer?

 Clipping or shaving a Cavalier’s coat might seem like the best approach to keeping your dog cool, BUT…

 - The longer topcoat hairs insulate your dog’s skin from the heat in the summer.

 - Your pet’s topcoat provides a water shield, keeping the skin and undercoat dry.

 - The topcoat also provides protection against mosquitoes and other insects.

-In short, clipping your Cavalier’s coat short may actually increase the risk of sunburn and overheating – the opposite of what you intend!
+Unfortunately, clipping your Cavalier’s coat short may actually increase the risk of sunburn and overheating – the opposite of what you intend!

-What if your Cavalier’s coat must be shaved for a medical procedure?
-Or your frisky friend got into something too sticky to be cleaned by any other means?
-Just remember, shaving removes your Cavalier’s natural safeguards against heat and sun.
-Keep your shaved pet’s exposure to direct sunlight and high temperatures to a minimum and stay alert to signs that your dog has become overheated.
+What if your Cavalier’s coat must be shaved (e.g. for a medical procedure or due to a skin condition)?
+Remember that shaving removes your Cavalier’s natural safeguard against heat and sun.
+Limit your dog’s exposure to direct sunlight and high temperatures if his coat has been shaved.
+Read our post on How to Avoid Heat Stroke to be alert to signs that your dog has become overheated.

 As your Cavalier King Charles’ coat grows back, many pet owners find that their Cavalier’s coat seems much thicker and curlier than it did before.
 This is because the silkier guard hairs of the top coat take much longer to grow back than does your Cavalier’s furry undercoat.
 Time, patience and regular grooming should eventually help return your dog’s coat to its original texture, though there is some chance that top hairs do not always regrow on older dogs.